donut-party/donut-docs-site/content/docs/system/tutorial/04-environment-configuration.md

   (ds/system :base {[:env] (env-config :prod)}))
 ```

-The overall strategy being employed here is:
+The strategy here is:

 1. Use an external library, [aero](https://github.com/juxt/aero), to transorm
    config files into Clojure data structures for your application. aero is EDN,
    but with some enhancements, including a little syntax sugar for incorporating
+   environment variables and for producing different values based on the
-   environment variables. `env-config` uses aero on line 8.
+   `:profile` you pass in. `env-config` uses aero on line 8; see the aero docs
+   for more info.
 2. Create _named systems_ that introduce per-environment configuration by
    modifying a base system.
 The `:dev` and `:prod` named systems use the
    `env-config` function to read environment-specific values and place them in